jrebagliatti/ra-to-sql/README.md

 You can try it online [here](https://unpkg.com/ra-to-sql/dist/index.html).

-> Note: The SQL generated iw compatible with SQL Server and sqlite.
+> Note: The SQL generated is compatible with SQL Server and sqlite.

 ## Installation